SeisoLLC/easy_sast/README.md

 ## Features
 This code base was developed in line with the <b>[Rugged Manifesto](https://ruggedsoftware.org)</b>.
 As such, it is:
- - <b>Simple to use</b>: It contains intentionally limited dependencies and provides easy-to-use `make` commands for standard use cases.
+ - <b>Simple to use</b>: With workflow options and configurations that intuitively understand DevOps.
- - <b>Easily configurable</b>: Practical defaults are in place, but configuration options include a config file, environment variables, and CLI arguments.
+ - <b>Easily configurable</b>: Practical defaults, and numerous configuration options such as a config file, environment variables, and/or CLI arguments.
  - <b>Clear and understandable code</b>: Regular use of type hints, keyword arguments, and a normalized code style make understanding the code intent easy.
  - <b>Engineered to be robust</b>: Error handling, automated security validation, and pervasive validation.
  - <b>100% tested</b>: 100% code coverage for unit tests on all commits.